Maraviroc (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), heart disease, or low blood pressure.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease (including hepatitis B or C), heart or blood vessel disease, low blood pressure, or had a heart attack.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.